-The last two decades have witnessed an amazing, organic surge in the interest that (now!) young Millennials have in Freemasonry.
-Many of them attribute popular culture for their interest, but most find the Craft as a way to connect more deeply with themselves and others by exploring the ancient Craft.
-Many Masons of all ages see this trend as the rebirth of the Fraternity because, in a very significant way, whereas in the past, young men are not simply picking up where their fathers left off — by going where their fathers lead them — but instead, most are walking into Lodges on their own.
+The last two decades have witnessed an amazing, organic surge in the interest that young Millennials have in Freemasonry.
+Many of them attribute popular culture for their interest, but most find it as a way to connect more deeply with themselves and others by exploring the ancient craft.
+Many Masons of all ages see this trend as the rebirth of the Fraternity because, in a very significant way, young men are not simply picking up where their fathers left off but instead walking into Lodges on their own.

 Freemasonry is particularly growing in urban areas where Millennials are flocking in droves attracted by technology jobs.
 The ironic bit is that it’s the authenticity and the bonding of ritual and genuineness of relationships that attract them most.